Sophia Smith Collection: History

 As the collection grew, so did the proportion of manuscript to published materials and its recognition by a national community of scholars.
 Margaret Grierson explained her role in shaping the Collection's development in these early years:

 "President Davis did toss the idea if a collection if the writings if literary women, and I have been busy for years redefining the thing to make sense if it.
 In the process, I have more or less quietly won the approval and support and clarification if many intelligent alumnae and non-Smith women....I am the only one on campus who knows the women's field at all, and I have met only with support from he president although I have gone slowly, perhaps a little deviously, relying on accomplished fact to argue for me....In any case, I think you will understand how I came to go ahead... if the comprehension if those whose plan it is supposed to be.
 I am convinced that it is so sound and valuable an enterprise that it must be developed as fast as possible...."

 Collection development grew rapidly during those early years although as of 1946 the collection still lacked a name.
-According to Grierson, "the name of Smith College's founder was not used for other purposes,... and it seemed fitting to adopt the name of the woman who had founded the college to provide women with an education equivalent (not equal) to that offered men, for the collection which was to provide a better knowledge of the accomplishment of women through the ages.... ".
+According to Grierson, "the name of Smith College's founder was not used for other purposes,... and it seemed fitting to adopt the name of the woman who had founded the college to provide women with an education equivalent (not equal) to that offered men, for the collection which was to provide a better knowledge of the accomplishments of women through the ages.... ".
 The Women's Collection became known as the Sophia Smith Collection shortly thereafter.